Pope Pelagius I: Papacy

 Vigilius died on 7 June 555, and Pelagius was elected to succeed him as pope.
 Pelagius was the emperor's candidate, a designation not well received by the Western clergy and laity.
 While before his ordination he opposed Justinian's efforts to condemn the "Three Chapters" in order to reconcile theological factions in the Church, afterwards Pelagius adopted Justinian's position.

-Pelagius I's pontificate was undermined by rumors that he might have somehow been complicit in the death of Virgilius, and suspicion that his conceding to Justinian indicating a support for monophysitism.
+Pelagius I's pontificate was undermined by rumors that he might have somehow been complicit in the death of Vigilius, and suspicion that his conceding to Justinian indicating a support for monophysitism.
 To overcome this he worked to maintain public order in Rome, and correct abuses among the clergy.
 He also labored on behalf of the poor and the victims of famine and war.
 In response to a request from the garrison commander at Civitavecchia, Pelagius directed Bishop Lawrence of that town, to provide chaplains for the army.
 He is credited with the construction of the Santi Apostoli, Rome, built to celebrate the complete victory of Narses over the Ostrogoths.

-Pelagius I served five years, and upon his death on 4 March 561 was buried in Old St. Peter's Basilica.
+Pelagius I served five years, and upon his death on 3 March 561 was buried in Old St. Peter's Basilica.